Do you go through life feeling unlucky?

 There is even a name for the fear of Friday the 13th – paraskavedekatriaphobia, a word derived from the concatenation of the Greek words for Friday, thirteen, and phobia.

-It is also spelt in various different ways – paraskevodekatriaphobia or paraskevidekatriaphobia or friggatriskaidekaphobia.
+It is also spelt in many different ways – paraskevodekatriaphobia or paraskevidekatriaphobia or friggatriskaidekaphobia.

-I wrote a while about how to make your own luck even on Friday the 13th.
+I wrote before about how to make your own luck even on Friday the 13th.

 You know the type I mean – the ones for whom everything always works out well, who are always happy and smiling and they go through life with a skip.